 Other works have included the installation of new drainage, power, gas, water, data cabling and IT infrastructure, all of which required the digging and filling in of trenches, and improvements to many garden paths to make them more accessible.

-Our main restaurant is to be refurbished and closes from Tuesday 18 April.
-Once completed, the restaurant will provide an even better dining experience with a contemporary and casual feel.
+All our food and drink outlets are open for business with the exception of the Wisley Restaurant, which is closed for refurbishment.
+Once open, the restaurant will provide an even better dining experience with a contemporary and casual feel.
 In the meantime we have four other venues throughout the garden where visitors can enjoy food and drink.

 A new home for Wisley Garden Library